chrisgebert/open_alex_snapshot/README.md

 ### Nested data fields

-This [snapshot documentation page](https://docs.openalex.org/download-all-data/upload-to-your-database) makes the distinction between loading data into a cloud data warehouse or to a relational database.
+This [OpenAlex snapshot documentation page](https://docs.openalex.org/download-all-data/upload-to-your-database) makes the distinction between loading data into a cloud data warehouse or into a relational database.
 When working with nested data structures in DuckDB, we can can choose to load the data as-is into the database and parse the JSON later.
 Or we can unnest the JSON as we're reading it to speed up later queries and improve efficiency.

-To be as explicit as possible (and to reduce loading large amounts of `inverted_abstract_index` data), I've chosen to define `columns` as a parameter to include with the `read_ndjson` function along with their data types.
+To be as explicit as possible (as well as to avoid loading large amounts of `inverted_abstract_index` data specifically from the `works` snapshot files), I've chosen to define [`columns` as a parameter](/models/sources.yml#L14-L30) to include with the `read_ndjson` function along with the data types of those columns.
 The data types can be found by using the `DESCRIBE` function as used above, or through a method similar to the [one documented here](https://github.com/duckdb/duckdb/discussions/5272).

-Whether it's as the file is being read initially, or from a raw table loaded as is, it's most efficient to parse the JSON once and only once.
+Whether the data types are defined as the file is being read initially, or later from a raw table loaded into the database as is, it's most efficient to parse the JSON once and only once.

 ## Download all snapshot files

-At this point, we'll download all the snapshot files and store them locally so we don't need to pull them from the s3 bucket.
-There's a few different ways to do this, but the [OpenAlex documentation](https://docs.openalex.org/download-all-data/download-to-your-machine) using the `aws cli` is probably simplest.
+At this point, we can download all the snapshot files and store them locally so we don't need to pull them from the s3 bucket.
+There are a few different ways to do this, but the [OpenAlex documentation](https://docs.openalex.org/download-all-data/download-to-your-machine) using the `aws cli` is probably simplest for now.

 ```sh
 aws s3 ls --summarize --human-readable --no-sign-request --recursive "s3://openalex/data/authors/"